 As a recipient of a Penang Hill Research Grant, his study will help us to better understand the diversity of plant and animal life in this rainforest, aspects of their ecological characteristics, and how the different layers are used.

 Despite being a seasoned arborist, Clemens found that working in the Malaysian forest canopy brings with it special challenges.
 For one, accessibility is difficult.
 Since the understory is relatively crowded, it is harder to cast ropes into trees.
 Even when this is achieved, there are many spiky plants, like rattan, to watch out for, as well as poisonous and venomous animals!

 The rewards are well worth the effort, however.
 The canopy vantage point allows him to better observe the differences between tree structures and closely observe the epiphytes and any animals present.

 With the use of The Habitat’s camera traps, it has been possible to capture footage of the species of the canopy.
 The cameras, which are moved every two weeks, have provided many charming clips of the animals that are mainly active at night.
 He also looks for signs of the presence of wildlife such as holes, hollow trunks, vertical structures acting as pathways, markings and missing bark.
 This provides information on the diversity of the rainforest, where species live, and how often they access the canopy.
 The data gathered will contribute to a global survey to describe the herbivorous behaviour of insects on leaves.

-When he returns to his native Germany, Clemens will not only bring this experience back with him but also share it with others — in the form of 360-degree images of the forest canopy.
+Now that he has returned to his native Germany, Clemens will begin processing some of the 360-degree images of the forest canopy.
 By creating a captivating virtual tour of the Malaysian rainforest, he hopes to engage people to explore the canopy remotely and raise conversation of conservation.